-If the City Safety Assist function is switched off or on, or if there is an error in the system, it will be shown by a control lamp on the instrument panel display.
+If the City Safety Assist function is switched off, functions or there is an error in the system, this will be shown by a control lamp on the instrument panel display.

-It lights up Possible cause Solution 魚 On The City Safety Assist function has been switched on manually using the button (A. OFF) >>> Fig. 90.
+lights up Possible cause ⇒ ∧

+The City Safety Assist function has been switched on manually using the button

+\triangle OFF \Rightarrow Fig. 100.

+Solution

 The control lamp turns off after about 5 seconds.

-Flashes Possible cause Solution 息 Fast: The City Safe- ty Assist system function brakes automatically or has braked auto- matically.
-Control lamp turns off automatically.
+flashes Possible cause ⇒ ∧ Solution fast: The City Safety Assist system function brakes auto-Control lamp turns off automatimatically or has braked automatically.

-Flashes Possible cause Solution 魚 Slow: City Safety Assist function is not currently avail- able.
 If the vehicle is stopped, switch off the engine and switch it on again.
-If necessary, inspect the radar sensor (dirt, frost) 魚 OFF Within the operating area of 5-30 km/h (3-19 mph): The City Safety Assist function has been switched off manually using the button (A.OFF) w Fig. 90.
-Switch on the City Safety Assist func- tion manually using the button (A) OFF >>>> Fig. 90.
+If necessary, inspect the slow: City Safety Assist funclaser sensor (dirt, frozen) ⇒ ∧ A tion is not currently available. in Laser sensor on page 158.
+If it still does not function, refer to a Specialised workshop to have the system inspected. within the operating area of 5-30- km/h (3-19 mph): The 魚 Switch on the City Safety Assist City Safety Assist function function manually using the buthas been switched off man-OFF ton (£ 0ff) ⇒ Fig. 100. ually using the button (A OFF) ⇒ Fig. 100.